FrancescoMar04/Siem-incident-response-lab-wazuh/README.md

-# 🚨SIEM Incident Response Lab
+# 🚨 SIEM Incident Response Lab

-## Overview

-This project simulates a real-world security incident in a controlled lab environment using a SIEM platform.
+## Overview This project simulates a realistic cybersecurity incident within a controlled lab environment using a SIEM platform.

-The objective is to demonstrate how security events are collected, detected, analyzed, and handled through a structured incident response process.
+The goal is to demonstrate how security events are **collected, correlated, and analyzed** to detect and respond to a potential intrusion.

 ---